gemrb/gemrb.github.io/Dev-docs.md

 When you run GemRB, here is what happens:

-1. The core initialises, loads all the plugins and preloads some data
+1. The core initialises, loads all the plugins and preloads some data.
-2. The main game loop is started
+2. The main game loop is started.
+3. Main.py in the main GUIScript directory is ran.
+If unset, GameType is autodetected through Autodetect.py files.
+4. More core functionality and asset loading occurs.
+5. The main loop starts.
-3. Start.py in the game's guiscript directory is run
+6. Start.py's OnLoad method in the game's GUIScript directory is ran:
      - LoadGame(None) will set up a new game by loading the default GAM file and linked resources.
      - Party members can be created with CreatePlayer().
      - ...
      - EnterGame() to start the GameControl and enter the map.
-4. MessageWindow.py is run.
+7. MessageWindow.py is run.
-5. Game is up and drawing.
+8. Game is up and drawing.
-6. ...
+9. ...
-6. QuitGame() and Quit() to terminate.
+10. QuitGame() and Quit() to terminate.

 Other guiscripts are run on demand, but mostly by direct calls from the guiscript side.
 Read the GUIScript [introduction](GUIScript/Index.md) to